chaezenp/chaezenp.github.io/essays/softwareEngineeringReflect.md

 Throughout my software engineering course, I have gained much more knowledge about programming concepts, methods, and other tools to help development.
 While most assignments focused on web development, the core of this class was to *think* like a software engineer, to use what we have learned on future projects beyond web applications and front-end development.
 I have gained a greater appreciation for the **standards I hold for myself in my work, the patterns I can utilize to develop more efficiently, and functional programming to expedite my development.**

 # Coding Standards
 When I first started this class, my code documentation was standard.
 I commented on the main aspects of the code, only going into detail about functions that were not intuitive.
 I just commented enough to get a good grade, with a previous class that required comments couldn't be more than 80 characters long (indentation included).
-But now that I have used ``ESLint`` as a "standard" for programming, I see how much
+Now that I have used ``ESLint``, a code analysis tool for JavaScript, and its extension ``Prettier ESLint`` (more formatting) as the coding standard in my software engineering course, I see how much it has made my code visually appealing and error-free.
+ESLint is also a great tool for learning JavaScript and TypeScript syntax, as it catches all types of errors.
+And with ``Prettier`` in your integrated development environment (IDE), you can have it automatically format your code as you write to save the hassle at the end.

+Code standards good for collaborative work

 # Functional Programming